twustep/TiIntercom/README.md

 ##Installation for Mac OS X

 ###Step 1
-Download AviaryModule project.
-Copy the ti.intercom.ios-iphone-1.0.0.zip into your Titanium SDK directory: http://docs.appcelerator.com/titanium/2.0/#!/guide/Titanium_Modules
+Copy the ti.intercom.ios-iphone-1.0.1.zip into your Titanium SDK directory: http://docs.appcelerator.com/titanium/2.0/#!/guide/Titanium_Modules

 Update modules section of your tiapp.xml like below: